 Galway Comedy Festival

 Currently named as Europe’s biggest comedy festival, Galway Comedy Festival runs for a full week at the end of October.
 This festival first began in 2006 and has since grown into one of the largest, and most popular festivals, that Galway has, boasting impressive programmes which have included some of the biggest and best names in comedy.
-In this unprecedented, quieter-than-usual year alone, there were 45 shows in a number of venues in the city centre, with one of our very own open top buses even featuring as a venue!
+In 2022 there were 45 shows in a number of venues in the city centre, with one of our very own open top buses even featuring as a venue!
 2023 is set to be bigger again with 68 shows taking place over the week.
 If you like a good chuckle, this is the place to be!

 More info available at: https://www.galwaycomedyfestival.ie/

 No trip to Galway this time of year is complete without donning the cosy hat and scarf to take a stroll through Galway’s Christmas Market.
 From the smell of Chimney Cake to the sound of Christmas Carols in the air, it’s the perfect Wild Atlantic Winter Wonderland to explore.